Jmurray1989/Skoot-Route/README.md

 <hr>

+Manual testing was my preferred choice for this project.

 The website has been tested across multiple browsers and on mobile devices to ensure compatibility and responsiveness of the site.
 Continuous testing for this application was carried out throughout the entire lifetime of the build.
 This was achieved through Chrome Devtools and it was used constantly to test on as many devices as possible from Android to Apple phones & tablet dimensions, and also larger device sizes.
 The website was tested constantly throughout the build at home using devices i had on hand such as a Samsung Galaxy S10 & S8, a Xiaomi Redmi Pro 8 and for the tablet size i used an Amazon Fire HD 8.

 If a bug arose during testing it was dealt with during the build of the project.
 The build and the fix where then pushed to the repository for the latest changes to take affect on the deployed application via automatic build & deploy function set up in Heroku.